arbenson/FGDnPVC/README.md

 This Julia software accompanies the following paper:

-- Found Graph Data and Planted Vertex covers.
+- Found Graph Data and Planted Vertex Covers.
   Austin R. Benson and Jon Kleinberg.
   In preparation, 2018.